How Does ch-aviation Estimate and Forecast Aircraft Utilisation?

 Seasonal Split

-- Summer: May – October
+- Summer: May to October

-- Winter: November – April
+- Winter: November to April

-Proxy Logic for New or Rare Variants
+New or Rare Aircraft Types

 If this article does not answer your question or resolve your issue, you can always submit a ticket and our Customer Support team will get back to you as soon as possible.